nikitavoloboev/data/productivity/flow/Rules.md

 ## 2Do
 - Only contain things I really need to get done in `Today`
+- All 2Do tasks need to be actionable
+- Work on tasks based on priority (starred completed first)

 ## Ideas
 - If the idea is not private or something really small